-The city of Irvine, located in Orange County, California, consistently ranks in the top safest and most sought after cities to live in nationwide.
+The city of Irvine consistently ranks in the top safest and most sought after cities to live in America.
 Its location, attractions, and thriving economy make it a hotspot for young professionals and students alike.
 If you are thinking about making the move to Irvine, whether its to go to UCI or to start a new job, here’s all you need to know about rent, location, and expenses in order to ensure you make the best choice for your apartment.

 Average Rent in Irvine

-Irvine is a high-demand location when it comes to housing, therefore apartment complexes and high-rises have become the most common housing type in the city.
+Irvine is a high-demand location when it comes to housing.
+Apartment complexes and high-rises have become the most common housing type in the city.
 The average rent in Irvine is about $1,000 higher than the US national average.
 According to Rent Jungle, rent averaged $2,433 as of June 2020 compared to the national average of $1,474 from the end of 2019.

 Determining your ideal location is a great starting-point when on the hunt for a new apartment.
 If you already have a job or are going to school, you will want to find a place that both suits you and is conveniently located for a short commute.
 If you are a student attending UCI, you may want to prioritize apartments within walking distance of campus.
 Check out our article about how to find an apartment near UCI for more information.

 Budgeting and Rent

 Irvine has a lot to offer, beautiful scenery, a plethora of outdoor activities and is only 20 minutes away from Laguna and Newport Beaches.
 This comes at a cost though.
 With Irvine’s monthly apartment rent averaging almost a thousand dollars more than the national average, securing a place that is both affordable and financially sustainable can be difficult.